Kim-dr/plp_july_hackathon_25/readME.md

 ## Overview
 This repository contains a professional portfolio website for Kimberly Agatha Kagasi, a Business Information Technology student passionate about tech and coding.
 The site showcases my skills, education, projects, and interests in an elegant, modern design with interactive elements.
 This repository is not only for the PLP Hackathon July 2025 but also a chance for me to push my limits and test my capabilities when it comes to raw or vanilla HTML and CSS.
-I can positivelt say it has been an eye opening experience for me and I look forward to adding even more features to the portfolio using more of what I'll learn in the PLP Africa classes.
+I can positively say it has been an eye opening experience for me and I look forward to adding even more features to the portfolio using more of what I'll learn in the PLP Africa classes.
 With that said , here are the details entailed in my web portfolio website .
 Happy reading;

 ![Portfolio Screenshot](./web_portfolio_screenshot.png)